 DocuSign gets complaints about their limited number of signature options in their lower pricing tiers.

-We can clearly see that DocuSign has a slight edge over RightSignature when it comes to user reviews, both in number and in quality.
+We can clearly see that DocuSign has a slight edge over RightSignature regarding user reviews, both in number and quality.

 4. Use Cases/Case Studies

 As both options are very popular, both RightSignature and DocuSign have many use cases and case studies from successful customers.

 You can find a few RightSignature case studies, including one about how the platform helped a company expedite its signing process and keep them on schedule.